linode/docs/docs/guides/applications/configuration-management/ansible/deploy-webserver-and-more-with-ansible/index.md

 ## Set Up Ansible Playbook to Configure Worker Nodes

-Using the playbook created earlier, add two parameters; a hashed password and the IP address of the log server.

-### Create and Add Hashed, Plain-Text Password to Playbook
+### Create and Add Hashed, Plain-Text Password to Ansible Playbook

 Run the command below from your Ansible control node.
 The command prompts you for a password.
 This password is used to access the web servers.